Barney Miller: Barney Miller's wife

 When Barney Miller premiered in January 1975, actress Barbara Barrie was hired as a regular cast member to play Liz Miller, Barney's wise, faithful, and loving wife.
 She received second billing in the opening credits after Hal Linden.
 During that half-season, Barrie appeared in seven episodes out of thirteen.
 At that time, the premise of the show was to focus on Barney's career as a police captain at the 12th Precinct as well as his home life with his wife and children.

 At the start of the 1975–76 season, when it became evident that storylines at the 12th Precinct were taking precedence, Barrie went to producer Danny Arnold and asked to be released from the show.
 Arnold reluctantly agreed and Barrie appeared in only two episodes that year: "The Social Worker", which was the second episode of the second season, and the holiday installment "Happy New Year".
-But she continued to receive second billing in the opening credits throughout the second year.
+She continued to receive second billing in the opening credits throughout the second year.

-In the third season, Barrie's character as well as Barney's children were occasionally mentioned but never seen.
+In the third season, Barrie's character and Barney's children were occasionally mentioned but never seen.
 In the spring of 1978, Barrie returned to the series as a guest star reprising her role of Liz Miller in the episode "Quo Vadis".
 In that episode, Barney gets shot on duty, but survives his attack virtually unharmed.
 Liz, upset by the incident and unable to withstand the pressures of being a policeman's wife, gives Barney an ultimatum to either give up his police job so they can move to a safer neighborhood or end their marriage.
 At the end of the episode, Barney and Liz separate.

 During the 1978–79 season, Barrie made her final appearance on Barney Miller in the Christmas show "Toys".
 In that episode, Liz meets Barney at the 12th Precinct on Christmas Eve to discuss celebrating the holidays with their children, leading up to the possibility of a reconciliation.
 After this episode, Liz is never seen again, but toward the end of the fifth season, Barney happily announces to his staff that he and Liz have ended their separation and that he is moving back to their apartment.
 Despite Barrie's absence, her character continues to be mentioned throughout the rest of the show's run, and when a dangerous police emergency is announced on radio or television, Liz always calls to check on Barney's safety.